-Data accuracy (1-4) means the EDB's assessment of the accuracy of the data provided, using one of the following options- 1 - means that good quality data is not available for any of the assets in the category and estimates are likely to contain significant error 2 - means that good quality data is available for some assets but not for others and the data provided includes estimates of uncounted assets within the category 3 - means that data is available for all assets but includes a level of estimation where there is understood to be some poor quality data for some of the assets within the category 4 - means that good quality data is available for all of the assets in the category Debt issue cost readjustment has the meaning given in clause 2.4.9(4) of the IM determination Dedicated street lighting circuit length means the length in km of circuit that only provides electricity to street lighting Defective equipment means all unplanned customer interruptions resulting from equipment failure, either mechanical or electrical Deferred tax balance relating to assets acquired in the disclosure year has the meaning given in clause 2.3.7(3) of the IM determination Deferred tax balance relating to assets disposed in the disclosure year means the amount of deferred tax associated with asset disposals.
-The definition assumes a deferred tax asset position.
-If the deferred tax balances relating to the asset disposals is a liability it must be entered as a negative amount Deferred tax cost allocation adjustment means cost allocation adjustments as defined in clause 2.3.7(5) of the IM determination Depreciation - alternative depreciation in accordance with CPP means- (a) in relation to the unallocated RAB, the sum of unallocated depreciation calculated in accordance with clause 2.2.6 of the IM determination; (b) in relation to the RAB, depreciation calculated in accordance with clause 2.2.6 of the IM determination Depreciation - modified life assets means- (a) in relation to the unallocated RAB, the sum of unallocated depreciation calculated in accordance with clause 2.2.5(1) of the IM determination; (b) in relation to the RAB, depreciation calculated in accordance with clause 2.2.5(2) of the IM determination; of assets with a physical asset life determined in accordance with clauses 2.2.8(1)(b) or 2.2.8(2) of the IM determination or where clauses 2.2.8(1)(e) and 2.2.8(1)(i)(iv) of the IM determination apply with reference to assets with a physical asset life determined in accordance with clauses 2.2.8(1)(b) or 2.2.8(2) of the IM determination
+Data accuracy (1-4) means the EDB's assessment of the accuracy of the data provided, using one of the following options- 1 - means that good quality data is not available for any of the assets in the category and estimates are likely to contain significant error 2 - means that good quality data is available for some assets but not for others and the data provided includes estimates of uncounted assets within the category 3 - means that data is available for all assets but includes a level of estimation where there is understood to be some poor quality data for some of the assets within the category 4 - means that good quality data is available for all of the assets in the category Debt issue cost readjustment has the meaning given in clause 2.4.9(4) of the IM determination Dedicated street lighting circuit length means the length in km of circuit that only provides electricity to street lighting Defective equipment means all unplanned customer interruptions resulting from equipment failure, Deferred tax balance either mechanical or electrical has the meaning given in clause 2.3.7(3) of the IM determination relating to assets has the meaning given in clause 2.3.7(3) of the five determination acquired in the disclosure year Deferred tax balance means the amount of deferred tax associated with asset disposals.
+The definition relating to assets assumes a deferred tax asset position.
+If the deferred tax balances relating to the disposed in the asset disposals is a liability it must be entered as a negative amount disclosure year Deferred tax cost allocation adjustment means cost allocation adjustments as defined in clause 2.3.7(5) of the IM determination Depreciation - meansalternative depreciation (a) in relation to the unallocated RAB, the sum of unallocated depreciation in accordance with CPP calculated in accordance with clause 2.2.6 of the IM determination; (b) in relation to the RAB, depreciation calculated in accordance with clause 2.2.6 of the IM determination Depreciation - modified meanslife assets (a) in relation to the unallocated RAB, the sum of unallocated depreciation calculated in accordance with clause 2.2.5(1) of the IM determination; (b) in relation to the RAB, depreciation calculated in accordance with clause 2.2.5(2) of the IM determination; of assets with a physical asset life determined in accordance with clauses 2.2.8(1)(b) or 2.2.8(2) of the IM determination or where clauses 2.2.8(1)(e) and 2.2.8(1)(i)(iv) of the IM determination apply with reference to assets with a physical asset life determined in accordance with clauses 2.2.8(1)(b) or 2.2.8(2) of the IM determination